SaverioNapolitano/mdp/TROUBLESHOOTING.md

 - Reading the file content using `istream_iterator`can be done only if the file is opened in textual mode or if the data in binary are still compatible with operator `>>`
 - When using `is.read(char *, size)` and `os.write(char *, size)` remember that `size` is the number of **bytes** to read/write
     - If you have a `vector<T> v` you need to specify `size` as `v.size() * sizeof(T)` to write all its content
-- If you get the ìRun failed: you tried to print <n> characters, but output is limited to 20000 charactersî error, you either
+- If you get the ‚ÄúRun failed: you tried to print <n> characters, but output is limited to 20000 characters‚Äù error, you either
     - Are printing too many characters on `cout` (for instance, for debugging purposes to check the content of the file while writing on it)
-    - Are getting a dump from olj which is too large (for instance, when you get all the tests wrong and theyíre all big files)
+    - Are getting a dump from olj which is too large (for instance, when you get all the tests wrong and they‚Äôre all big files)
-        - In this case, you can try running fewer test (for instance, if itís a compression/decompression exercise, allow to execute only one of them and see whatís wrong)
+        - In this case, you can try running fewer test (for instance, if it‚Äôs a compression/decompression exercise, allow to execute only one of them and see what‚Äôs wrong)
 - If you get "error: free in tcache" you probably created a set in place and called erase on it
     - To solve that you can create a temporary variable
 - When dealing with audio, if you have `stereo` samples you must code them **one sample per channel alternatively**
-    - Use one buffer per channel to keep things separated and help you
+    - Use one buffer per channel to keep things separated and help yourself